 12. Sprinkle on Peanut Butter

-Anytime you eat peanut butter, you can probably eat flaxseed too.
+Anytime you eat peanut butter, you can probably eat flax seeds too.
 Making a PBJ for lunch?
 Sprinkle some flaxseed on top.

 Topping toast with peanut butter and honey?
 Sprinkle some flaxseed on top.